dymodi/dymodi.github.io/personal.md

 author_profile: true
 ---

-I enjoy traveling and reading (novels, not papers) in my spare time.
+I enjoy traveling and reading in my spare time.

 ## Traveling  <a name="sometext"></a>